tbrown122387/Using-gradeR-for-the-Gradescope-Autograder/README.md

 # Using gradeR with Gradescope

-## Introducing
+## Introduction

 The `gradeR` package helps grade your students's assignment submissions that are `R` Scripts (`.r` or `.R` files).
 If you want to use `gradeR` for grading submissions on your own laptop or desktop, please see the vignette [here.](https://cran.r-project.org/web/packages/gradeR/vignettes/gradeR.html).
 Instead, this vignette describes how to use the [Gradescope autograder](https://gradescope-autograders.readthedocs.io/en/latest/) with a helper function from this package.
-If you have already read the ["getting started" vignette](git remote add origin https://github.com/tbrown122387/Using-gradeR-for-the-Gradescope-Autograder.git), and you work for an institution/university that has an appropriate subscription to this service, then this is probably useful information for you.
+If you have already read the ["getting started" vignette](https://cran.r-project.org/web/packages/gradeR/vignettes/gradeR.html), and you work for an institution/university that has an appropriate subscription to this service, then this is probably useful information for you.

 ## A High-Level view

-The autograding code for each assignment must be comprised of several files:
+The autograding code for each Gradescope assignment must be comprised of several files:

 1. `setup.sh` is a Linux Bash script that the Gradescope servers run to install `R` and any `R` packages that are required.
 For those of you have little to no experience with shell scripting, do not despair!
 This [Github repository](https://github.com/tbrown122387/Using-gradeR-for-the-Gradescope-Autograder) provides an example that will be easy to modify (TODO link).
 The name of this file must be `setup.sh` because that's what Gradescope expects.